 by Michele McKay

 Watching wildlife is a great way for people of all ages to experience nature and learn about the flora, fauna and environment of our Hawaiian Islands.
 However, wildlife enthusiasts who disturb land and marine animals or who overuse sensitive areas can pose a threat to the long-term health of wildlife, native plants, and habitats.
-The Hawaii Watchable Wildlife Project includes a network of 31 viewing sites statewide, a guidebook called The Hawaii Wildlife Viewing Guide, and an informative website.
+The Hawaii Watchable Wildlife Project includes a network of 31 viewing sites statewide and a guidebook called The Hawaii Wildlife Viewing Guide.
 The project encourages ecologically responsible and sustainable wildlife watching conduct, as well as the use of appropriate viewing locations.
 They offer these guidelines:

 - Look in the right place at the right time.
 The specific habitat, time of day, and season are important factors to consider when looking for wildlife.